-- 1. Expenditures must be incurred for work approved in the "Project Description" of the Contract, and listed in the cost estimate included with the Project Application. - 2.
-Expenditures must be incurred within the Project period.
-That is the physical accomplishment of the work and actual expenditures incurred within the dates established as the Project period in the Contract, and not when funds are obligated or bills are paid. - 3.
-Expenditures claimed must not exceed the Grantee's actual Project cost for the item or the fair market value of the item, whichever is less. - 4.
-Expenditures must be properly accounted.
+- 1. Expenditures must be incurred for work approved in the "Grant Scope" of the Contract, and listed in the cost estimate included with the Project Application. - 2.
+Expenditures must be incurred within the Contract Performance Period. - 3.
+Grantees must keep accurate accounting records of all LWCF Project expenditures.